densanki/docker-recrusive-test/README.md

 I wanted test if is possible to create a docker container in a docker container recrusive.

+## Setup

+Every used container is capable of running own docker containers.
+This sub container will run on the docker host of the first started container.
+All container are still running when started and start a new container.
+There is a counter implemented that count the started container instances.

 ## Warning

 **!!!
 DANGER !!!**